AskiaADX/adc2-googleMaps/Readme.txt

 Notes:
 If going back in the survey, the markers positions are saved.
 This ADC works for multiple instances on the same screen.

-An askiaScript error might show up when not using multipleMarkers.